 - Demonstrate a sound understanding of the key notions underpinning the 2030 Agenda for Sustainable Development and the Paris Agreement on Climate Change;

 - Demonstrate an improved understanding of the key challenges and opportunities facing the multilateral development system and key actions at global and local levels to drive the future we want.

-Recognizing that transformative learning cannot take place through classical chalk and talk lectures, the UN Summer Academy is designed using experiential learning methodologies that combine panel discussions featuring high-level speakers with interactive opportunities for knowledge exchange and experience sharing.
-By leveraging the presence of 20 UN entities as well as various leading institutions in international development based in Bonn, the Summer Academy provides participants with unparalleled networking and learning opportunities.
+Recognizing that transformative learning cannot take place through classical chalk and talk lectures, the UN Summer Academy is designed using experiential online learning methodologies that combine panel discussions featuring high-level speakers with interactive opportunities for knowledge exchange and experience sharing.

 UN staff, national and local government representatives, civil society representatives, academics, private sector representatives, as well as a select number of master's and post-graduate students.